jeancochrane/jeancochrane.com/content/blog/encodings-all-the-way-down.md

 title: It's Encodings All the Way Down
 summary: Encodings define representational systems for communicating abstractions.
-That's why they let you do magical things, like use a haiku or a T-Shirt to decrypts DVDs.
+That's why they let you do magical things, like use a haiku, or a T-Shirt, to decrypt DVDs.
-date: 2017-11-26
+date: 2017-12-12
 slug: encodings-all-the-way-down
 thumbnail: /static/images/blog/encodings-all-the-way-down/decss-shirt.jpg
 category: code